Is Baking a Chemical or Physical Change? Understanding the Science and Reactions

 What Are Physical and Chemical Changes?

-Physical And Chemical Changes Diagram
+Physical and Chemical Changes Diagram

 Physical and chemical changes are fundamental concepts in science that help us understand how matter behaves and transforms.
 Let’s break down these two types of changes to better grasp their significance in baking: